piangspag/piangspag/README.md

 **Hi there, I'm Piang 👋**

-**I'm a Web Developer, Accountancy Student, and bibliophile.**
+**I'm a Developer**
-- :construction: I’m currently building some projects
+- :construction: in progress
 - :incoming_envelope: How to reach me "do not"
-- 🎲 Fun fact: i love spaghetti
+- 🎲 Fun fact: i make mods

 ###
 <p align="left">i make websites.</p>